 1) turn over (in an opposite direction; in reverse; inside out) (者) road (way, principle; speak; think) of move (stir; act; change; use; arouse). 反者道之动。(făn zhĕ dào zhī dòng.)

 2) weak (inferior <frml> lose through death) (者) road (way, principle; speak; think) of use (employ > eat; drink; > hence). 弱者道之用。(ruò zhĕ dào zhī yòng.)

 3) under heaven all things on earth give birth to (bear; grow; existence; life) in (at, to, from, by, than, out of) have (exist), 天下万物生于有，(tiān xià wàn wù shēng yú yŏu,)

 4) have (exist) give birth to (bear; grow; existence; life) in (at, to, from, by, than, out of) nothing (without; not). 有生于无。(yŏu shēng yú wú.)

 Chapter of the Month

-Go to Kirk Garber’s YouTube channel for recordings of our monthly Sunday meeting.
-These come in two parts for each chapter.
-The shorter first part of the meeting begins with a chapter reading followed by attendees’ commentary, if any.
-The second longer part is an open discussion among attendees on how the chapter relates to their personal experience.
+https://youtu.be/5F0lJyf6Raw is the link to the complete video recording of our monthly Sunday meeting.
+For the nicely edited version, go to Kirk Garber’s YouTube channel.
+The edited version comes in two parts: The first and shorter Commentary part begins with a chapter reading followed by attendees’ commentary, if any.
+The second and longer Open Discussion part offers attendees’ observations on how the chapter relates to their personal experience.